mtl-brainhack-school-2018/agahkarakuzu/README.md

 ***
 ##  3) A Workflow Example

 [PSOM](https://github.com/SIMEXP/psom) will be the start point.
-If I can achieve 1.2, why not nipype?
+If I can achieve 1.2, I will give nipype a stab.

-If you have qMR data to fit (I know there are people), let's work together!